AnAngryBee/Course-Scheduler/README.md

 ## Usage ##

-In Windows environment, after getting into the target folder, write `command`:
+Under Windows environment, after going into the target folder, write `command`:
 ```
 set FLASK_APP=index.py
 flask run
 ```
+Under Linux, write this for the same purpose as above:
+'''
+export FLASK_APP=index.py
+flask run
+'''

-The result should be like this:
+The result from the above operation should be like this:
 ``` Serving Flask app "index.py"
  Environment: production
  WARNING: Do not use the development server in a production environment.